igoramadas/expresser/README.md

 *   Ready to run on most PaaS providers.
 *   Built-in support for New Relic (http://newrelic.com)

+The App is the main module of Expresser.
+It creates a new Express server and set all default options like session and cookie secrets, paths to static resources, assets bindings etc.

 By Default the App will use Jade as the default template parser.
 The jade files should be inside the `/views/` folder on the root of your app.
 It will also use Connect Assets and serve all static files from `/public/`.
 To change these paths, please edit the `Settings.Path` keys and values.

+The Express server is exposed via the `App.server` property.

+To enable New Relic on the server, set the `Settings.NewRelic.appName` and `settings.NewRelic.licenseKey` values or the `NEW_RELIC_APP_NAME` and `NEW_RELIC_LICENSE_KEY` environment variables.
+Detailed info can be found inside the App module source code itself.

 ### Database
 *   Supports reading, updating and deleting documents on MongoDB servers.